b3rt1ng/NOVA/README.md

 ```
 -i "interface" |allow you to set up a custom interface by name if the script don't find anything on monitor mode
 -pt "value"    |set a value to change the delay to wait the pings results
+-ip "local ip" |this command allow you to set you local ip manually if the script have trouble while finding it
+--debug        |The script will wait for you to continue before displaying the menu, it's easyer to see what it does ;)
 -h             |show the help menu
 ```
 ## ✨ Next updates ✨